Alex-Baltzis/automated_api_testing/readme.md

 An automated CI logic has also been implemented.
 Every time something is pushed or merged into the origin/master branch an action is triggered, the tests run and a report is produced as an artifact, giving detailed overview to the user how his/her commits affected the project.

 ### Structure
-1. All the tests ofthe project exists within the `test_api` folder.
+1. All the tests of the project exists within the `test_api` folder.
-A subdirectory for each topic exists and then a .py for rach endpoint containing
+A subdirectory for each topic exists and then a .py for each endpoint containing
 all the corresponding testcases of the later one.

 2. Helping classes are contained within the `utils` folder.
-    - __ApiClient__ helping constructing all the http comands
+    - __ApiClient__ helping constructing all the http commands
     - __Book__ helping constructing and comparing book related responses
     - __Author__ helping constructing and comparing author related responses